installturbotaxusaa/installturbotaxusaa.github.io/README.md

 <ul><li>You will be prompted to enter the license code found inside the box or on the back of the CD/DVD sleeve.</li></ul>
 <ul><li>ontinue following the prompts to complete the installation.</li></ul>

+## Conclusion

+To summarize, setting up and using TurboTax involves a series of straightforward steps, whether you are creating an account, finding your license code, or downloading and installing the software.